1st/strict-python/README.md

           options: optional dict.
 Additional options.
             {
               additional_fields: optional list of integers.
-              response_format: str choice from ["JSON", "HTML", "XML"].
-In which format we need to return data.
             }
           welcome_phrase: optionsl str.
 Any string that will be printed before user name.
         }
+    response_format: str, choice from ["JSON", "HTML", "XML"].
+In which format we need to return data.

   Returns:
     HttpResponse.
 It can be JSON/HTML/XML document inside the object.